 Students must purchase their own art supplies for this course and can expect to spend an additional $75–$100 on these materials.

-Brett Amory's multidisciplinary art practice is based on the intersection of quotidian and habitual engagements with the everyday world.
-Amory’s work has been shown both nationally and internationally, including at the National Portrait Gallery, London; the Scottish National Portrait Gallery, Edinburgh; the Fort Wayne Museum of Art, Indiana; and the Contemporary Jewish Museum, San Francisco.
-He was an artist in residence at San Francisco's de Young Museum in 2017.
+Brett Amory is an interdisciplinary artist whose practice is rooted in the intersection of quotidian and habitual engagements with the everyday world.
+Working primarily in painting and installation, he explores unnoticed moments and how digital technology reshapes them.
+Through his art, Amory navigates the complex relationship between the physical and digital, highlighting both the connection and disconnection inherent in contemporary life.
+Amory’s work has been shown nationally and internationally, including at the National Portrait Gallery, London; the Scottish National Portrait Gallery, Edinburgh; the Fort Wayne Museum of Art, Indiana; and the Contemporary Jewish Museum, San Francisco.
+He was an artist in residence at San Francisco’s de Young Museum in 2017.
 Amory received an MFA from Stanford.

 Lecturer in Art Practice, Stanford